Eight heritage buildings that date between 1780 - 1938

 Giles moved to Cole Harbour from the United States in 1786.
 He was one of the earliest settlers of Cole Harbour.
 The land remained in the Giles family for two hundred years until 1972 when it was purchased by Nova Scotia Housing Commission.
 The modest farm house was moved to the Cole Harbour Farm in 1976 to save it from demolition.
 Architecturally, the Giles House is valued as a one-and-a-half storey prefabricated Cape Cod style dwelling built with horizontal slotted logs with a central chimney.
 In the 1890s it was converted to a Saltbox style house with the extension on the back and the roof line altered.
 The house is also valued for its representations of different time periods and the evolution of construction techniques.

 The Harris House is the original homestead of Robert Settle Sr. He was also one of the earliest settlers to the area and he probably first occupied the land as a tenant farmer.
 Settle owned approximately 125 acres of agricultural land.
-The Settle family owned the house and property from 1843 to 1972 when it was sold to Stuart Harris.
+The Settle family owned the house and property from 1843 to 1935 when it passed to Stuart Harris.
 Architecturally, the Harris House is valued as an attractive two storey Gothic Revival style dwelling with two large cross gable dormers with pointed windows.
 The house has a central chimney and doorway.
-Harris House also features a veranda that has been converted into Rose & Kettle Tearoom.
+Harris House also features a veranda that has been converted into the Rose & Kettle Tearoom.